About the Program

 - Creating efficient and sustainable civil systems

 CEE's four-year curriculum leads to an ABET-accredited Bachelor of Science (BS) degree in Civil Engineering.
 Undergraduates at Berkeley have opportunities for professional interactions and community service.
 CEE has active student chapters of the American Society of Civil Engineers and the national honor society of Chi Epsilon as well as seven competition teams.

 Areas of Emphasis

 Students with a specific interest within civil engineering may choose to emphasize one of the following areas: engineering and project management; environmental engineering; geosystems; structural engineering, mechanics and materials; or transportation engineering.
 See suggestions for elective courses and the capstone design project.

 Selection of an area of emphasis is optional.
-A BS in engineering is awarded whether or not a student follows the broad and general program or chooses an area of emphasis.
+A BS in Civil Engineering is awarded whether or not a student follows the broad and general program or chooses an area of emphasis.

 The BS program in Civil Engineering is accredited by the Engineering Accreditation Commission of the ABET, Inc.